Confidentiality and information sharing - For carers, friends and family

-- Your relative should sign a consent form if they are happy for professionals to share their information with you.
+- Your relative can sign a consent form if they are happy for professionals to share their information with you.

-For the purpose of this factsheet, ‘your relative’ means the person that you want information about.
+Your relative: for the purpose of this page, ‘your relative’ means the person that you want information about.
 You could be their carer, friend or relative.

-A professional is someone who works in health and social care services.
-This could be a psychiatrist, GP, social worker, nurse, housing officer, probation officer, or advocate.
+Professional: a professional is someone who works in health and social care services.
+This can include a:

 What is confidentiality?

-A professional should not share any personal information about your relative with other people.
-They can only share this information if your relative has said that they can.
+A professional shouldn’t normally share any personal information about your relative with other people.
+They can normally only share this information if your relative has said that they can.
 This is called giving consent.
 It means their information is kept confidential.

 Personal information about your relative can include: